 Ever since, as a gold-rich landscape has been considered the area of the Pek Valley.
 The intensive exploitation of gold from the river sediments of Golden River Pek began with the arrival of the Romans - especially during the reign of Emperor Hadrian (2nd century AD), continuously in the Middle Ages by the Serbian kings.
 A company, in which King Aleksandar Karadjordjevic was the majority owner, bought a gold digger in the 1930s.
 They had extracted about 7 tons of pure gold by 1955, after what they sent the digger into the scrap iron.

-The industrial processing influenced the gold production from copper ore in the second half of the XX century, while exploitation of the gold by flushing the golden sand has almost ceased.
+Industrial processing influenced the gold production from copper ore in the second half of the XX century, while exploitation of the gold by flushing the golden sand has almost ceased.
 The Manifestation "Motives of Homolje" continuously organizes an annual event of flushing the golden sand by hands from the river Pek, trying to rescue this traditional method from oblivion.

 Searching for gold, they found plenty of copper.
 Serbian industrialist Georg Weifert of German descent, mining expert Felix Hofmann, a German from Banat (Serbia), and the first engineer and explorer of copper ore in the Bor Franjo Sistek, originally from Czech, discovered a treasure they had not hoped for, a copper ore.
 The Bor open pit, the most impressive artificially created cavity during the copper exploitation in the twentieth century, offers a unique experience to visitors.